-Anticipated to begin in FY2022, this study, Planning to Address Transit Needs in Fort Worth's 76104 Zip Code, will engage residents and stakeholders to identify innovative transit solutions that connect residents to healthy food, healthcare, affordable housing, jobs, and other needs.
-The study will also identify strategies to reduce greenhouse gas emissions in this community, which is divided by an interstate freeway and experiences the lowest life expectancy in Texas.
+In FY2022, NCTCOG was awarded grant funding from the United States Department of Transportation (USDOT) under the Areas of Persistent Poverty (AoPP) Discretionary Grant Program to engage residents and stakeholders to identify innovative transit solutions that connect residents to healthy food, healthcare, affordable housing, jobs, and other needs.
+The study, Planning to Address Transit Needs in Fort Worth's 76104 Zip Code, which will begin in FY2023, will also identify strategies to reduce greenhouse gas emissions in this community, which is divided by an interstate freeway and experiences the lowest life expectancy in Texas.
 By identifying solutions that improve transit access and reduce emissions, the project will address racial inequities and environmental injustices in a zip code with six census tracts identified as Areas of Persistent Poverty.
 This initiative will be supported through Federal Transit Administration grant funds, matched with Transportation Development Credits.
 Anticipated products include:

-- Public Involvement Plan: - Presentations and meeting and interview notes; - List of performance criteria and targets; - Documentation of community's potential transit needs and recommended solutions: - List of strategies to reduce greenhouse gas emissions; and - Final report.
+- Public Involvement Plan; - Presentations and meeting and interview notes; - List of performance criteria and targets; - Documentation of community's potential transit needs and recommended solutions; - List of strategies to reduce greenhouse gas emissions; and - Final report.